Bread and Butter Pudding with Whisky-soaked Raisins

 This is one of those recipes that makes you glad you have ingredients left over.

-I prefer to make it with panettone - the traditional Italian Christmas cake (see recipe below), that is available at this time of the year - but it's not obligatory.
+I prefer to make it with panettone - the traditional Italian Christmas cake that is available at this time of the year - but it's not obligatory.
 (It would make a wonderful alternative for anyone who doesn't like Christmas pudding.)

-This recipe is from Sainsbury's The Magazine T(op 20 recipes of 1998) Serves 6
+This recipe is from Delia's Complete Christmas Magazine (WH Smith 2004) Serves 6

 About 2-3 hours before you start, pour the whisky over the raisins in a small bowl and leave to soak.